 Freedom V Graphic

 First, the V shape.
-The lines on the right and left are boundaries that define the limits of acceptable behavior.
+The lines on the right and left mark the boundaries of acceptable behavior.
 So, make sure the boundaries are clear and bright.
-That means you do not leave anything for speculation or conjecture.
-And make sure the boundaries are easily known and advertised.
+That means you leave nothing to speculation or conjecture.
+And make sure the boundaries are clearly defined and publicly advertised.

 Second, the space inside the V represents the area of Responsible Freedom.
 That is where you use freedom correctly or within the structure's accepted norms.
 As you can see, the amount of freedom increases as you move up the V shape.
 The structure can be either malevolent or benign, but there will still be a V shape.
-Even in the most disgusting dictatorships or gangs, there are those who gain more freedom when they do not cross the boundaries set by the structure.
+Even in the most disgusting dictatorships or gangs, some gain more freedom or trust when they do not cross the boundaries (rules) set by the structure.

 Third, outside the V, there are consequences for crossing the boundaries.
 Once you cross the boundary, you move into the area of Irresponsible Freedom.
 Again, this applies to both good and bad value organizations or structures.
 Even evil organizations have their boundaries.
-Take the time to state the consequences clearly when the boundaries are set.
+Take the time to clearly state the consequences when setting boundaries.

 Finally, the arrow in the middle represents self-governance.
 The color on the arrow represents the degree of self-governance a person demonstrates.
 At the bottom, it is inadequate.
 The yellow and green represent the increase in self-governance as you move from bottom to top.
-They directly correlate with the narrow or expansive freedom shown.
+They directly correlate with the degree of freedom shown, whether narrow or expansive.

 Three Levels

-So, when we abide by the rules of the structure and stay inside the boundaries, greater responsible freedom is available.
+So, when we abide by the structure's rules and stay within its boundaries, greater responsible freedom is available.
 In other words, the more you demonstrate self-governance, the more freedom is available.

 In the graph above, the table to the right provides additional ways to look at the Freedom V. For example, you can divide self-governance into three distinct levels that can overlap.

-3. Selfless or Self-denial – The top area of self-governance that tends to work to benefit others.
-That is the Serve Stage, where people operate based on principles and know how to apply those principles to various life situations broadly.
+- Selfless or Self-denial – The top area of self-governance that tends to work to benefit others.
+That is the Serve Stage, where people operate based on principles and know how to apply them to various life situations.

-The Freedom V will work with any structure and is especially good for families and organizations with great values.
+The Freedom V works with any structure and is especially well-suited for families and organizations with strong values.

 An Example - Using It With Children